AI and the Legal Profession

 Author(s): Stuart Dutson, Andy Moody, Neil Newing

-This new edition provides a practical guide to international arbitration.
+This second edition provides a practical guide to international arbitration.
 Written by leading experts Stuart Dutson from Simmons & Simmons, Andy Moody from Baker McKenzie and Neil Newing from Signature Litigation, this title explains the stages of the arbitration process in a straightforward manner and from a practitioner's perspective.
 The authors provide guidance on drafting the arbitration agreement, commencing arbitration, selecting the arbitral tribunal, drafting pleadings and evidence, managing oral hearings, liaising with the tribunal throughout the arbitral process and enforcing the final award.

 Publication date: Jan 2019